 Most people at very high risk from COVID-19 (coronavirus) will be protected against the virus once they have been fully vaccinated.

-If you have not been offered a vaccine, talk to your GP or hospital care team.
-They will help you to get a vaccine as soon as possible if you are at very high risk from COVID-19.
+If you have not been vaccinated against COVID-19, talk to your GP or hospital care team if you are at very high risk from COVID-19.

 If your child has a pre-existing health condition, talk to your GP about how best to protect them.

 How to protect yourself if you've not been vaccinated